Open Access in 60 seconds

 Other Useful Offerings

-There are other useful offerings both with a specifically Romance studies orientation and a transdisciplinary orientation.
+There are other useful offerings both with a specifically Romance studies orientation and with a transdisciplinary orientation.
 The local libraries offer their publication and advisory services to researchers at the respective institutions.
+Graduate schools are also increasingly arranging advisory and training offerings.
 The Specialised Information Service for Romance Studies (FID Romanistik) offers a discipline-specific information and advisory service.
 Via the project website, basic information is presented on open access, especially on legal issues.
-When doing so, concrete application scenarios from publishing practice in Romance studies are discussed – for example, with respect to open access publishing and self-archiving, the role of translations, and publishers and repositories in various countries.
+When doing so, concrete application scenarios from publishing practice in Romance studies are discussed – for example, regarding open access publishing and self-archiving, the role of translations, and publishers and repositories in different countries.
 Personal advice is also offered.
-The Romanistik-Blog features information on current topics, legal issues, funding conditions, and specific offerings and projects.
+The Romanistik-Blog features information on current topics, legal issues, funding conditions, as well as specific offerings and projects.

 Open Science in Romance Studies

-The free accessibility and reusability of primary texts, images, and research data; the machine readability of texts and procedures; and procedures such as text and data mining are subjects of increasing discussion.
-Platforms with a corresponding agenda from Romance-language countries include, for example, Gallica (France), the Biblioteca Virtual Miguel de Cervantes (Spain), and the Biblioteca Italiana (Italy).
+The free accessibility and reusability of primary texts, images, and research data; the machine readability of texts; and procedures such as text and data mining are also subjects of increasing discussion.
+Platforms with a corresponding agenda from the Romance-language countries include, for example Gallica (France), the Biblioteca Virtual Miguel de Cervantes (Spain), and the Biblioteca Italiana (Italy).
 A recent example relating to the reusability of images is a decision by the Biblioteca Nacional de España that resulted in images from its holdings being made available free of charge since March 2020 for use in scholarly publications.

-Of note in the area of research data are general humanities projects such as CLARIAH-DE and its predecessor projects CLARIN and DARIAH-DE, including the DARIAH-DE Repository for research data.
-A current initiative specific to Romance studies is the directory of research data on the information platform romanistik.de.
-The Specialised Information Service for Romance Studies (FID Romanistik) provides an information and support service for research data.
-The series of blog posts published since 2020 by the Digital Romance Studies Working Group (AG Digitale Romanistik) places a special focus on the sustainable handling of research data in accordance with the FAIR Principles.
+Of note in the area of research data is the consortium Text+ from the context of the Nationale Forschungsdateninfrastruktur (National Research Data Infrastructure; NFDI), which is developing an infrastructure for language- and text-based data and is initially focusing on digital collections, lexical resources, and editions.
+Also of relevance to Romance studies are general humanities projects such as CLARIAH-DE and its predecessor projects CLARIN and DARIAH-DE, including the research data repositories DARIAH-DE Repository and the TextGrid Repository.
+An initiative specific to Romance studies is the directory of research data on the information platform romanistik.de.
+The Specialised Information Service for Romance Studies (FID Romanistik) provides an information and support service.
+The series of blog posts published since 2020 by the Digital Romance Studies Working Group (AG Digitale Romanistik) places a special focus on the sustainable handling of research data in accordance with the FAIR principles.

 References